US rig count declines by 10 this week to 757

-HOUSTON (AP) — Oilfield services company Baker Hughes Inc. says the number of rigs exploring for oil and natural gas in the U.S. this week declined by four to 767.
+HOUSTON (AP) — Oilfield services company Baker Hughes Inc. says the number of rigs exploring for oil and natural gas in the U.S. this week declined by 10 to 757.

-Houston's Baker Hughes said Friday that 574 rigs were seeking oil and 193 explored for natural gas.
-A year ago, with oil prices about double the prices now, 1,928 rigs were active.
+Houston's Baker Hughes said Friday that 564 rigs were seeking oil and 193 explored for natural gas.
+A year ago, with oil prices almost double the prices now, 1,929 rigs were active.

-Alaska, Arkansas, Kansas, Ohio, Pennsylvania, Utah, West Virginia and Wyoming were all unchanged.
+Alaska, Arkansas, California, Kansas, New Mexico and Utah were unchanged.

 The U.S. rig count peaked at 4,530 in 1981 and bottomed at 488 in 1999.